Penuel Baptist Chapel, Carmarthen: Supernatural occurrences

-Under Rev. W.S.
-Jones, who moved from the United States to Carmarthen in 1897 in order to head the congregation at Penuel, the chapel is said to have witnessed many supernatural "manifestations" and instances of "divine healing".
+Under Rev. William Samuel Jones, who moved from the United States to Carmarthen in 1897 in order to head the congregation at Penuel, the chapel is said to have witnessed many supernatural "manifestations" and instances of "divine healing".
 Jones is also described as having experienced an ecstatic "baptism of power" during his time at Penuel.
 Miracles and supernatural manifestations were reported as having often been witnessed by the congregation at the chapel, so much so that by 1904 it was "common knowledge that they regarded medicine and surgery with contempt" in favour of mysticism and faith healing.

 According to writer and preacher Michael Marcel of Wells UK, Rev. Jones would have been "transformed" by his two "baptism of power" experiences, with Marcel noting that, historically, those who had experienced such "went from being an ordinary preacher to an extraordinary one".
 Jones' supernatural experiences and personal claim of "divine healing" from a medical condition are credited as contributing to the Welsh Revival of 1904-5, a movement which relied primarily on alleged supernatural phenomena, exemplified by the visions of the Welsh evangelist prophet Evan Roberts.